The Wrong Guys: Reception

-The Wrong Guys was not well-received, and may have been largely ignored.
-Rotten Tomatoes has no stored reviews of the film.
-It has a 4.2 out of 10 rating among users of Internet Movie Database, and an average grade of D+ on Box Office Mojo.
-It grossed $1.1 million in total ticket sales.
+The Wrong Guys grossed $1.1 million in total ticket sales.

 The film was originally available on VHS and Laserdisc.
 It was released on DVD in 1.85:1 anamorphic widescreen on March 19, 2002, by Anchor Bay Entertainment.

 It was released on DVD again on October 11, 2011, as a double feature along with Night Patrol by Image Entertainment.